frida/frida-website/docs/javascript-api.md

     to receive the next one.

-+   `send(message[, data])`: send the JavaScript object `message` to your Frida-based application (it must be serializable to JSON). `data` may be optionally passed to include a raw payload, like a buffer returned by `Memory#readByteArray`.
++   `send(message[, data])`: send the JavaScript object `message` to your Frida-based application (it must be serializable to JSON).
+If you also have some raw binary data that you'd like to send along with it, e.g. you dumped some memory using `Memory#readByteArray`, then you may pass this through the optional `data` argument.
+This requires it to either be an ArrayBuffer or an array of integers between 0 and 255.

 <div class="note">
   <h5>Performance considerations</h5>